joe-at-startupmedia/githubOrgLabelMgr/README.md

 ```

 - Organization: The organization of the Source Repository.
-- Source Repository: The repository to fetch all labels from and distribute throught the organization.
+- Source Repository: The repository to fetch all labels from and distribute throughout the organization.

 ### Distrubute The Organization Labels Throughout
-Add entries there to distribute to all repositories listed in `config/repo.config`.

 ```bash
 ./createOrganizationLabels.sh [organization]
 ```